moveit/moveit_tutorials/doc/setup_assistant/setup_assistant_tutorial.rst

   installed when you installed ros-indigo-moveit-full-pr2.
-(This file gets installed in /opt/ros/indigo/share/pr2_description/robots/pr2.urdf.xacro on Ubuntu with ROS Hydro.)
+(This file gets installed in /opt/ros/indigo/share/pr2_description/robots/pr2.urdf.xacro on Ubuntu with ROS Indigo.)
 Choose that file and then click *Load Files*.
 The Setup Assistant will load the files (this might take a few seconds) and present you with this screen: